Squirrel Girl: Squirrel Girl's victories

-Following her defeat of Doctor Doom, an ongoing joke depicts Squirrel Girl repeatedly attaining victory over various villains, some of whom are considered to be more powerful than she is.
+Following her defeat of Doctor Doom, an ongoing joke depicts Squirrel Girl repeatedly attaining victory over various villains, some of whom are far more powerful than her.
 Typically, these victories occur off-panel, though some, like her battles with Deadpool, MODOK, and Wolverine are shown.
 Her victories often result from her opponent's overconfidence, weakness from an earlier fight, or creative use of her powers.
-For example, her defeat of Bi-Beast: While visiting squirrel friends in Central Park, Squirrel Girl came across the Thing fighting Bi-Beast.
+For example, her defeat of Bi-Beast: while visiting squirrel friends in Central Park, Squirrel Girl came across the Thing fighting Bi-Beast.
 She told the squirrels to retrieve the smelliest garbage they could find and place it around the combatants, resulting in everyone having to hold their noses.
 Bi-Beast had two heads, and two noses, and had to use both hands to hold his noses, leaving himself defenseless, allowing the Thing to knock him out.

 Squirrel Girl's defeat of Thanos is an ambiguous one.
 Uatu the Watcher was present at the battle and claimed Squirrel Girl defeated the genuine Thanos and not a clone or copy.
 However, the same writer responsible for that story would soon after write another tale in which Thanos claimed to have perfected a means of creating clones of himself that could fool even "the most cosmic of beings."
 Adding to the ambiguity is the fact that the reveal comes from the mind of a clone whose memory had been altered.

 Squirrel Girl has also saved the world from Galactus, but she does not technically defeat him (though she tries to harm him when they first meet).
-Instead, she befriends Galactus and convinces him not to destroy the Earth.
+Instead, she befriends Galactus and offers him an alternate means of sustaining his hunger; this act of kindness so moves Galactus that he later intervenes to save Squirrel Girl's life with his powers.